rgeissen/trusted-data-agent/README.md

 ### Real-Time Monitoring

-The Trusted Data Agent's UI serves as a powerful, real-time monitoring tool that provides full visibility into all agent workloads, regardless of whether they are initiated from the user interface or the REST API.
+The Uderia Platform's UI serves as a powerful, real-time monitoring tool that provides full visibility into all agent workloads, regardless of whether they are initiated from the user interface or the REST API.
 This capability is particularly valuable for developers and administrators interacting with the agent programmatically.

 When a task is triggered via a REST call, it is not a "black box" operation.
 Instead, the entire execution workflow is visualized in real-time within the UI's Live Status panel.
 This provides a granular, step-by-step view of the agent's process, including: